 Depth of Field (DOF)

-Depth of field is controlled by the lens aperture.
-Smaller aperture can increase the depth of field while a wider aperture can reduce it.
+Depth-of-field is controlled by the lens aperture.
+A smaller aperture can increase the depth of field while a wider aperture can reduce it.

 Depth of field (DOF) is also called focus range